dingo/api-docs/Transformers.md

 ### Terminology

 The word "transformer" is used quite a bit in this chapter.
-It's worth noting what the following terms mean when used throughout this chapter.
+It's worth nothing what the following terms mean when used throughout this chapter.

 - The **transformation layer** is a library that prepares and handles transformers.
 - A **transformer** is a class that will takes raw data and returns it as a presentable array ready for formatting.
 The way a transformer is handled is dependant upon the transformation layer.